Nuand/bladeRF/host/README.md

 sudo make install
 ```

 Below is a list of useful and project-specific CMake options.
-Please see the CMake [variable list] in CMake's documentation for
+Please see the [CMake documentation] for
 more information.

 | Option                                    | Description